secondRZ/swe-interview/topics/web-development.md

 * Apply animations with position fixed or absolute.
 So the animation doesn’t affect the layout of other elements.

 * Stay away from table layouts, they trigger more reflows than block layouts because multiple passes must be made over the elements.

+## Misc

+* The `window` object contains all global variables and methods \(which is why typing `window` is optional\), and the tab itself.
+You use it sometimes because there may be other variables/methods with the same name.
+Like namespacing.